couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 ### Python

-* Does not use a "builder pattern" but rather a list of “command specs” which are constructed in a similar fashion.
+* Does not use a "builder pattern" but rather a list of "command specs" which are constructed in a similar fashion.

 # **Unresolved Questions**